aramelkonian/CrayonSample/README.md

       Now listening on: http://localhost:5256
 ```

 You may be prompted to install the dev certificate.

+You can access the OpenApi documentation at `https://localhost:7256/swagger/index.html`

 ## Request
 ```